EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Design and Methodology

 \subsection{Template Generation Pipeline}

 The core of \ourdataset is the symbolic template, a Python blueprint for generating unique, physically grounded engineering problems.
 As shown in~\autoref{fig:template-generation}, the pipeline first samples domain-aware parameters from authoritative data sources (\autoref{sec:appendix_data_sources}) and fundamental principles (see detailed examples in~\autoref{sec:appendix_param_details}).
 It then performs core computations with multi-layer sanity checks to derive computationally verified ground-truth traces.
 These are serialized into natural language \texttt{(question, solution)} pairs, creating a dynamic problem space that effectively resists data contamination.
+Critically, templates go beyond variable substitution: domain-aware parameter sampling can alter the physical regime, governing equation, and required reasoning path entirely (see~\autoref{sec:appendix_template_examples}), though linguistic diversity through paraphrased or naturally sourced wording remains future work.